EFForg/design/animations.md

 We're still building our capacity on animations and are open to feedback!
 Here are some considerations we keep in mind.

---

 ## Considerations for Movement in an Interface
 this section could use love!

 ## EFF-y Principles for Animations
-The following sections details considerations for tutorial gifs, and for illustrating concepts.
+The following sections detail considerations for tutorial gifs, and for illustrating concepts.

 ### **Visuals:**
 #### DON'T:
 Use images or assets that you do not own.
 Look out for types of attribution and copyright considerations.
 #### DO:
 Use images that you've created yourself.
-If you're short on time or if it's preferable to use graphics that exist out in the world, use external images that are CC-BY, which require attribution.
+If you're short on time, or if it's preferable to use graphics that exist out in the world, use external images that are [CC-BY](https://creativecommons.org/licenses/by/3.0/us/), which require attribution.
 A good resource is commons.wikimedia.org.

 ### **Type:**
 #### DON’T: